Mystery Science Theater 3000: Gizmoplex era (2022)

 During the annual 2021 Turkey Day Marathon, the thirteen movies to be riffed as part of the 13th season were announced.
 These include: Santo in The Treasure of Dracula, Robot Wars, Beyond Atlantis, Munchie, Doctor Mordrid, Demon Squad, Gamera vs. Jiger, The Batwoman, The Million Eyes of Sumuru, H. G. Wells' The Shape of Things to Come, The Mask, The Bubble, and The Christmas Dragon.
-The first three were presented to backers as pre-release versions starting on March 4, 2022 as a means of testing the Gizmoplex.
+The first three were presented to backers as pre-release versions starting on March 4, 2022, as a means of testing the Gizmoplex.
 The public launch of the platform and the thirteenth season was released on May 6, 2022.
 The second and third episodes premiered in succeeding days, and with remaining episodes and shorts premiering every two weeks afterwards.
 A year after the season was first shown on the Gizmoplex service, episodes were made available through the MST3K channel on PlutoTV.

-A fourteenth season was confirmed at a premiere event for the thirteenth season finale, The Christmas Dragon.
+Crowdfunding for the fourteenth season began in October 2023, with a minimum target of $4.8 million to bring six full movies and six shorts, while reaching $7.4 million would give twelve of each.
+This goal was later adjusted to $4 million for six full movies and shorts in an attempt to complete the base goal due to slowdowns in donations.
+The crowdfunding failed to reach its lowered goal, with only 68% raised.

+As a result, Season 14 could not be made and the series was once again put into hiatus.

 Cast

 Episodes

 The series broadcast between 1988 and 1999 spanned 197 episodes across ten seasons.
 The 2017 Netflix revival of fourteen episodes (The Return) was followed by six additional episodes (The Gauntlet) the next year.
+An additional season on the Gizmoplex platform consisted of thirteen episodes and was released in 2022.

 While the pilot episode of The Green Slime was used to sell the concept to KTMA, it never aired.
-The initial run of 21 episodes for KTMA were neither rerun nationally nor released onto home video, primarily due to rights issues.
+The initial run of 21 episodes for KTMA were neither rerun nationally nor released onto home video, primarily due to rights issues - apparently KTMA never obtained the rights to show the movies that were riffed.
 For many years, the first three KTMA episodes were considered to be "missing episodes", as no fan copies are known to exist, though master copies of all these episodes reportedly exist according to Mallon.
 In November 2016, Hodgson reported that master copies of two of the episodes, "Invaders from the Deep" and "Revenge of the Mysterons from Mars", had been found.
 The episodes were made available to Kickstarter backers of the new series on November 25, 2016.

 The credits in the first four seasons on Comedy Central included the phrase "Keep circulating the tapes" to encourage fans to share VHS tapings they made with others (as Comedy Central was not widely distributed then), despite the questionable copyright practice.
-Though the phrase was removed from the credits due to legal reasons, the concept of "keep circulating the tapes" was held by the show's fans to continue to help introduce others to the show following its broadcast run.
+Though the phrase was removed from the credits for legal reasons, the concept of "keep circulating the tapes" was held by the show's fans to continue to help introduce others to the show following its broadcast run.